• Skip to main content

 What is a closed basket base?

-A closed basket base is the bottom of a basket, woven so that there are no gaps between stakes.
+A closed basket base is the bottom of a basket, woven so there are no gaps between stakes.

 Closed base baskets are best for carrying and storing small items.